electricimp/Wiznet_5500/README.md

 ### openConnection(*ip, port[, mode][, callback]*) ###

 This method finds a socket that is not in use and initializes a connection for the socket.
+Initialization must be complete before this method is called or an error will be thrown.

 #### Parameters ####